johi-hub/johi-hub/README.md

 - 🔭 I’m currently working on **enhancing old projects!**

-- 🌱 I’m currently **reading Learn web development > JavaScript — Dynamic client-side scripting > JavaScript First Steps > What went wrong?
-Troubleshooting JavaScript**
+- 🌱 I’m currently **reading Learn web development > JavaScript — Dynamic client-side scripting > JavaScript First Steps > Storing the information you need - Variables**

-- 🧠 Today I learned **about the textContext property!**
+- 🧠 Today I learned **a little more about what happens when you mix up the assignment operator!
+Also, using the Math.floor() function by itself, using the Math.random function by itself, and using both at the same time to generate a random number between 1 and 100!**

 - 💬 Ask me about **my current project!**